 - Data publication guidelines: All data collected for J-PAL-funded projects must be published in de-identified form as IRB protocols allow.
 Affiliates are additionally encouraged to publish data from all of their RCTs.
 Many funders have also begun to require publication of data that was collected as part of funded projects.

 Services for affiliates

 J-PAL provides services and resources to affiliates at every stage of the project life cycle.
-Some of these services are listed below; details and a more comprehensive list can be found in the slides from the webinar for new affiliates as well as in the FAQs for affiliates document.
+Some of these services are listed below; details and a more comprehensive list can be found in the slides from our annual webinar for new affiliates as well as in the FAQs for affiliates document.

 AEA RCT Registry

 J-PAL has a centralized system for helping affiliates hire research associates and project managers.
-J-PAL hosts an annual recruitment drive November-January each year, though affiliates may post jobs to the system any time and can browse our applicant database.
+We host an annual recruitment drive November-January each year, though affiliates may post jobs to the system any time and can browse our applicant database.
 In addition, J-PAL's regional offices support the recruitment of local RAs and research staff throughout the year.